codeproject/CodeProject.AI-Server/docs/Articles/Simpler NET module creation using improved SDK.md

 </html>
 ```

-To see this in action, run the `Frontend` project (SenseAI Server) in the Debugger in Debug configuration and then open the `test.html` file in the browser of choice.
+To see this in action, run the `Frontend` project (CodeProject.AI Server) in the Debugger in Debug configuration and then open the `test.html` file in the browser of choice.
 Copy some text into the text box and press submit.
 I used text from an Amazon review.
 You should see something similar to this:

 ![](Sentiment%20Analysis%20Text%20Page.png)